guillaumewuip/semantic-grid/README.md

 semanticGrid is build with [SASS](http://sass-lang.com) and is fully customizable.

 We already offer you differents versions (english, french, pro).
-[Download the one you prefer]().
+[Download the one you prefer](https://github.com/guillaumewuip/semantic-grid/releases).

-Please check [Build your own]() section to build your own grid system, with your own custon language.
+Please check [Build your own](#build-your-own) section to build your own grid system, with your own custom language.